"Sell me this pen." That might just be the best sales one-liner in history.

 - "Compared to other pens, this pen is very smooth and comfortable to hold."

-The problem with value-based selling is that you show zero knowledge of what the buyer feels is important to them and thus are simply shooting in the dark with your assertions of value.
+The problem with value-based selling is that you show zero knowledge of what the buyer feels is important to them.
+There's no discovery.
+You're making blind inferences with your assertions of value.

 - "What color pen are you in the market for?"